Joystream/joystream/testnets/acropolis/storage-module/staking.md

 - `RoleAccountIdsByMemberId`: Map of member identifier to list of role accounts
 - `EntryRequests`: List of pending requests to enter storage provider role
 - `RequestLifeTime`: Duration of time before a role entry request expires
+- `TrancheIdsByDataObjectTypeId`: Mapping of tranches available for a `DataObjectType`

 Tranche Operational Parameters